bunnyohare/Mah_Ellen_MovieReviewer_Capstone/client/README.md

 1. A user my logout using the Log Out button in the top navigation.

-Live deploy available at: TBD
+<a href="https://mah-ellen-moviereviewer-capstone.onrender.com/">Live deploy available onrender.com</a>

 ## Notes